Perfect gift ideas for bikers

 Beeline Moto2 Review

-Per se, the mounting system is different from version 1 of the Beeline Moto.
+Per se, the mounting system differs between the two versions.

 So on their own – you will not be able to use the original Moto device or mounts with the Moto II product range.

-However, Beeline has created mount adapters within the collection that you can use to either:
+However, Beeline has created mount adapters that you can use to either:

 So you won’t need to buy the whole mount again, which costs around 40.- CHF/$/€

-So let’s move forward and see if this iteration will be enough to make us forget the shortcomings of version 1?
+We can now move forward and see if this iteration will be enough to make us forget the shortcomings of version 1!

 Test Beeline Moto2